 When veterans have new and relevant evidence to support their case, they may file a supplemental claim.
 Then, a reviewer at a VA regional office will re-evaluate the case with the additional evidence to determine if they should revise the initial decision.

-To appeal by filing a supplemental claim, veterans or their VA-certified disability attorneys must complete form VA 20-0995.
+To appeal by filing a supplemental claim, veterans or their VA-accredited disability attorneys must complete form VA 20-0995.

 The decision to appeal a case through the Board of Veterans’ Appeals (BVA) comes with additional choices.
 When a veteran picks this method, a Veterans Law Judge–an administrative law judge–will review the case.